QR Codes were invented in Japan back in 1994. And the main aim behind their invention was— replacing barcodes in inventory management.

 The inclusion of QR Codes in day-to-day operations indicates that consumers are highly aware of the technology.
 Brands should also add QR Codes to their print media promotions.
 This will make it easy for consumers to get information.

-Hence, if you are a marketer planning to run marketing campaigns in Australia, QR Codes are your way to go!
+If you are a marketer planning to run marketing campaigns in Australia, QR Codes are your way to go!